 Best suited for?

 Another great set, and some of the best bike lights available on the Australian market today.
-You’ll straight away notice the different design of the front light compared to the Cycle Torch light.
+You’ll straight away notice the different designs of the front light compared to the Cycle Torchlight.
 And that’s exactly where the power of this bike lights set lies.

 The front light is made of an extremely durable, CNC anodized aluminium casing, which ensures you won’t scratch or break it.
 It is 95% shock resistant as well, which means you can easily take this bike light offroad with you.